Monitoring a UPS with NUT on the Raspberry Pi

 Enable NUT to Be Accessible Outside your Raspberry Pi

-7. By default, the NUT server on your Raspberry Pi is designed to only listen on the local IP address.
-What this means is that clients on the network won’t be able to communicate with the server.
+6. By default, the NUT server on your Raspberry Pi is designed to only listen on the local IP address.
+This means that clients on the network will be unable to communicate with the server.

 Luckily, NUT allows us to modify and adjust the default behavior so the server will listen to all addresses.